donatik27/ethereumbook/code/auction_dapp/README.md

 - Holds asset/token/deed that is to be auctioned(ERC721 Ownership by smart contract)
 - Allows users bid on auctions
 - Keeps track of auctions/bids/ownership
-- Transfers ownership of asset/token/deed to winder
+- Transfers ownership of asset/token/deed to winner
 - Transfers Funds to auction creator if auction is ended and there is at least one winner
 - Cancels auction and deal with refunds
 - UI to interact with the above functionality